 The village hall is a registered charity and was built on land which is held in trust by the Charity Commission.
 It was funded entirely by public subscription and built by local craftsmen, with village businesses and institutions sponsoring key parts of the build or donating materials.
 It opened on 15th January 1955.

 Subsequent extensions have seen the hall become home to the community shop and a sub post office, and the addition of a committee room, plus improvements to the kitchen facilities and the playground.
-As well as providing a meeting place for various village groups, it hosts several weekly exercise classes and club meetings (suspended at present due to Covid-19; in normal times there is something happening in the hall on most days of the week).
-It would normally be available to hire for groups and private functions such as children’s parties, wedding receptions, exhibitions etc., however these are currently very limited.
+As well as providing a meeting place for various village groups, it hosts exercise classes and club meetings – normally there is something happening in the hall on most days of the week.
+It is available to hire for groups and private functions such as children’s parties, wedding receptions, exhibitions etc., currently subject to Covid rules.
 Free wifi is available in the hall – details available on booking.

 The hall is for the benefit of all the residents of Southrop and the surrounding area.
 To hire the hall or make enquiries please contact Caroline Simmons at email@example.com